 However, a parallel resistor affects the taper of the volume pot.
 This results in a more gradual change of volume across the range of the volume knob (i.e. it will give you less volume change between 10 and 7 and a faster volume change between 1 and 3).
 Personally, I am long used to this and find un-altered circuits change volume too drastically without it.
 Volume swells can be less smooth at the lowest numbers on the volume knob, particularly for high gain players.
 No such thing as a free lunch, eh?
 Everything is a compromise, all the time.

-For those of you who don’t like how the parallel mod affects the volume pot taper, and the volume changes too slowly for your liking, a capacitor and resistor in series (e.g Chris Kinman’s mod) gives a less drastic change in volume taper but the tone of the guitar may change in other ways as the volume pot is turned down.
-In fact Kinman is the only well known manufacturer recommending a series cap/resistor combination.
-You may or my not notice much of tonal difference between parallel and series resistors so feel free to experiment and let your ears tell you what works best for you.
+For those of you who don’t like how the parallel mod affects the volume pot taper, and the volume changes too slowly for your liking, a capacitor and resistor in series (e.g Chris Kinman‘s mod) gives a less drastic change in volume taper but the tone of the guitar may changes in a different way as the volume pot is turned down.
+This series combination passes a little more midrange than the equivalent parallel circuit.
+It feels a little like dialing back the bass and treble a touch.
+You may or may not notice this tonal difference between parallel and series resistors, you may prefer one over the other, and may prefer the taper change of one over the other, so feel free to experiment and let your ears tell you what works best for you.

 6: The capacitor/resistor values that work best for you will depend on your total cable capacitance, which is related to the input impedance of the first non-true bypass pedal buffer circuit or amplifier input stage and the total length of the cable connecting them to the guitar.
 You may have to experiment to achieve what your ears will regard as the perfect combination for your setup.